Saint Andrew Orthodox Christian Church: Church building

 The temple was formally opened with the Service of Consecration on December 3, 2011, presided over by Bishops Joseph and Benjamin, and attended by over sixty priests and deacons, and hundreds of laity.

-Administration

-In 1998 Father Josiah Trenham, a native Southern Californian ordained in 1993, became pastor.
-He is an adjunct professor of theology at St. Katherine College in Encinitas, California.
-Father Josiah is the founder and director of Patristic Nectar Publications, a company which sells religious audio recordings.
-He serves on the Board of Advisors of the Ss.
-Cyril and Athanasius Orthodox Institute in San Francisco.
-He is a member of the Orthodox Theological Society of America, and participates in yearly academic forums and symposia as well as conducting numerous parish retreats each year throughout the United States and Canada.
-Father Josiah became a member of the Secretariat of the Assembly of Canonical Orthodox Bishops on its inception in May 2010.
-Father Josiah is married and has 10 children.

 Ministries and community outreach

 Burial Society

 The Saint Andrew Burial Society is a ministry of the church designed to prepare the body of reposed parishioners for funeral and burial.
 Two teams of parishioners, one male and one female, have been trained by a local mortuary in proper burial preparations that accord with Orthodox Christian Tradition.
 Many families of the deceased choose not to employ the services of a mortuary or funeral home, relying entirely on the Burial Society in the traditional practices of Christian burial.
 The dead can be preserved and lie in state in a purpose-designed parish funeral chapel.

 Feeding the homeless

 The St. Andrew Church homeless ministry serves food at the Hulen Homeless Shelter in Riverside weekly.
 The shelter, operated by Path of Life Ministries, offers a thirty- to sixty-day program that provides adults with temporary housing and assistance in obtaining important documents, job readiness, computer workshops, counseling, meals, hygiene supplies and Bible studies.
 The shelter holds 129 beds for qualified single men and women in separate dormitories.

-Volunteers from St. Andrew give their time and resources.